huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 Especially, the composite tasks consist of *selectors*, *sequences*, *parallels* and *decorators* that will be described in the next subsessions.

 ### Selector ###
-A selector runs each of its child behaviors in turn.
+A selector is a branch task that runs each of its child behaviors in turn.
 It will return immediately with a success status code when one of its children runs successfully.
 As long as its children are failing, it will keep on trying.
 If it runs out of children completely, it will return a failure status code.

 Selectors are used to choose the first of a set of possible actions that is successful.
 For instance, a selector might represent a character wanting to reach safety.
 There may be multiple ways to do that: take cover, leave a dangerous area, and find backup.
 Such a selector will first try to take cover; if that fails, it will leave the area.
 If that succeeds, it will stop since there's no point also finding backup, as we've solved the character's goal of reaching safety.
 If we exhaust all options without success, then the selector itself has failed.